-Salmon is excellent for dogs and a wonderful way to add protein to a K9 diet.
-Of course, you’ll want to ensure it’s well cooked and the bones have been completely removed.
-There are many types of fish that can be fed to dogs with great benefits including reducing inflammation and helping with arthritis and allergies.
-Salmon is probably one type of fish that most people think of first when it comes to health benefits.
+Salmon is excellent for dogs and a wonderful way to add protein to a K9 diet but there are some important things you need to know.
+Let’s take a closer look at all the pros and cons.
+There are many types of fish that can be fed to dogs with great benefits.
+Salmon is probably one type of fish that most people think of first when it comes to overall health benefits.

 Salmon is a lean fish that is full of Omega-3 fatty acids, which is wonderful for a long lasting healthy brain.
-Therefore, giving this fish to developing puppies or even older dogs may have many advantages.
-Older dogs will benefit from two servings a week.
-It will promote brain health, regulate their immune systems and reduce inflammation, helping with joint stiffness caused by arthritis.
+Giving this fish to developing puppies or even older dogs may offer many healthy advantages.
+People in the United States don’t typically eat enough fish in general and so their dogs are probably not benefiting as much as they could be from consuming something like salmon.

 Can I Give My Dog Salmon?
 Answer: Yes, But Be Careful